duarte-pompeu/my-python-template/README.md

 docker compose up
 ```

-The webserver should be accessible now at http://localhost:8000.
+The containerized webserver should be accessible now at http://localhost:8000.

 ## Running with kubernetes